 In 2013, a drill program was undertaken on the property targeting strong induced polarization targets coincident with gold mineralization; possible extension at depth of gold mineralization at surface and of previous drilling results; highly anomalous gold, copper and arsenic soils samples indicative a possible underlying mineralization.

 Drilling in the northern portion of the property located prospective geology for new discoveries.
 Hole OP-13-25 encountered monzonite (with porphyry of potassic felspar) intruding the same type of sedimentary rock which host the Eleonore deposit.
 Pegmatite dykes are also present.
 Finely disseminated chalcopyrite (about 1%) and associated with quartz veins occur in several intersections with significant widths of anomalous copper, silver and gold, indicative of porphyry-style mineralization.

 Molybdenum showings located one kilometre northwest of this area also tend corroborate the porphyry-style mineralization.
 A recent grab sample from this area returned 1.29% Molybdenum.
 The northern portion of the property shows features of porphyry-type mineralization.
 Such features include sericite alteration, locally very-fine veins in stockwerk, silver and copper anomalies.
 Previous work has also shown significant molybdenum mineralization (up to 12% Molybdenum) in the same area (press release of March 23rd, 2007).
 This porphyry intrusion (monzonite) is in contact with Eleonore-type sedimentary rocks and remains to be tested.

 Exploration and Outlook

-Further exploration of the property will concentrate on its northern portion, where porphyry-style mineralization has been identified.
+Further exploration of the property will concentrate on its northern portion of the main block and newly acquired claim further east.
 Goldcorp is adding infrastructure to the area which will allow Beaufield easier access to its property and lower exploration costs.